David Hentschel: Biography

 In 1982, Hentschel collaborated with lyricist Don Black on a song cycle album for Marti Webb to follow her success with Tell Me on a Sunday.
 I'm Not That Kind of Girl was released in 1983.
 Despite including the talent of Phil Collins on drums and Kiki Dee on backing vocals, it failed to chart and was Webb's last album for Polydor.

 In 1988, Hentschel produced and engineered the Grammy Award-winning album Politics, by the jazz fusion band Yellowjackets.

 In the 1980s and 1990s, Hentschel coproduced, engineered, and/or played keyboards and synthesizers on five albums by Police guitarist Andy Summers: the rock vocal album XYZ (MCA Records, 1987) and the primarily instrumental albums Mysterious Barricades (just Summers and Hentschel, Private Music, 1988), The Golden Wire (Private Music, 1989), Charming Snakes (Private Music, 1990), and Synaesthesia (CMP Records, 1995).

-Hentschel composed scores for the Lewis Gilbert films Operation Daybreak (1975), Seven Nights in Japan (1976), Educating Rita (1983) and The Squeeze (1977).
+Hentschel composed scores for The Squeeze (1977) along with the Lewis Gilbert films Operation Daybreak (1975), Seven Nights in Japan (1976) and Educating Rita (1983).

 Relocating to Los Angeles in 1985, Hentschel established one of the first dedicated MIDI studios and worked with Ensoniq on developing instruments and custom sounds.
 He eventually moved back to Great Britain and continues to produce, compose and arrange on both sides of the Atlantic.

-Hentschel has recently worked as an engineer, musician, producer and arranger for a number of Contemporary Christian music artists including Out of Eden, Jennifer Knapp, Point of Grace and P.O.D.
+Hentschel also worked as an engineer, musician, producer and arranger for a number of Contemporary Christian music artists including Out of Eden, Jennifer Knapp, Point of Grace and P.O.D.
 Hentschel has recently produced prog/harp band Art in America which was recorded in Los Angeles.
-He is also heavily involved in developing new artists.
+He was heavily involved in developing new artists.